Social Work & Care Management Services for Adults

 We advocate on your behalf to make sure you have access to all the services you need and are entitled to receive.
 We help you and your family to understand the particulars of your care and discharge plan; make sure you have all the resources needed to return home safely; and mediate discussions between you and your doctor regarding your care.
 We can also discuss any feelings of anxiety or depression, as well as concerns about safety at home.

-Care managers are registered nurses who work in collaboration with your physician to determine when you are medically ready for discharge and that you have a safe discharge plan in place.
+Care managers and case managers are registered nurses who work in collaboration with your physician to determine when you are medically ready for discharge and that you have a safe discharge plan in place.
 We serve as advocates and educators regarding the discharge planning process.
 We also serve as a liaison between the medical team and your insurance company to ensure that the services you require are covered.

 A member of the care management team follows up with you by phone after discharge to address any questions you may have regarding your transition home.